danja/millions/README.md

 # Millions

-Draw a million images in-browser with HTML canvases & Javascript
+Draw lots of images in-browser with HTML canvases & Javascript

 **Installation** : just clone/download this repo, put the files on a Web server and open index.html in a browser.